microsoft/csa-misc-utils/psh-RBAC-CopyPaste/readme.md

 ## Notes

+* When remapping RBAC from a source tenant to a destination tenant for a subscription, the script checks for matching ImmutableId or mail attributes https://github.com/Microsoft/csa-misc-utils/blob/master/psh-RBAC-CopyPaste/ApplyRBAC.ps1#L30.
+Make sure you test and validate that these matching rules will work for your scenario.
+Two possible areas to consider are (1) B2B guests that exist in both tenants, and (2) on-prem identities that were previously syncing to the source tenant, but will be moved (along with their validated domain names) to sync to the destination tenant.
 * Consider creating Management Group root roles in the destination tenant so admins can immediately gain access in the new directory.
 * For managed service accounts: If you move a subscription to another directory, you will have to manually